-Location and type of retail development permitted Retain retail uses in 50% of the shopping frontages in Lyndhurst and Brockenhurst, and 40% in Ashurst and Sway shopping frontages NFNPA; Hampshire County Council OBJECTIVE 5: Promote appropriate housing to meet local needs and maintain the vibrant communities of the National Park.
-Policies: SP19, SP20, SP21, SP2 DP31, DP32, SP33 2, SP23, SP24, SP25, SP26, SF P27, SP28, SP29, SP30, Location and type of new housing permitted and completed To meet the Local Plan requirement of 800 dwellings between 2016 and 2036 NFNPA, Hampshire County Council Location and type of affordable housing permitted and completed 50% on sites in defined villages; rural exception sites elsewhere NFNPA Applications permitted for agricultural or forestry workers dwellings - NFNPA Net additional pitches permitted for gypsies, travellers and travelling showpeople 1 gypsy and travellers pitch required up to 2036.
+Planning applications refused on the basis of over-enlargement of a dwelling Not to allow development that would be incompatible with the character of the area NFNPA Levels of developer contributions received and spent To ensure mitigation measures are implemented NFNPA Location and type of community facilities permitted / completed Net gain in facilities / improved facilities NFNPA, Hampshire County Council Location and type of retail development permitted Retain retail uses in 50% of the shopping frontages in Lyndhurst and Brockenhurst, and 40% in Ashurst and Sway shopping frontages NFNPA; Hampshire County Council OBJECTIVE 5: Promote appropriate housing to meet local needs and maintain the vibrant communities of the National Park.
+Policies: SP19, SP20, SP21, SP22 DP31, DP32, SP33 2, SP23, SP24, SP25, SP26, SF P27, SP28, SP29, SP30, Location and type of new housing permitted and completed To meet the Local Plan requirement of 800 dwellings between 2016 and 2036 NFNPA, Hampshire County Council Location and type of affordable housing permitted and completed 50% on appropriate sites in defined villages; rural exception sites elsewhere NFNPA Applications permitted for agricultural or forestry workers dwellings - NFNPA Net additional pitches permitted for gypsies, travellers and travelling showpeople 1 gypsy and travellers pitch required up to 2036.
 21 travelling showpeople plots required up to 2036 NFNPA OBJECTIVE 6: Develop a diverse and sustainable economy that contributes to the well-being of local communities throughout the Park.
-Policies: SP42, SP43, DP44, DP45 5 Type and location of new employment land available (business use classes B1 to B8) No net loss of employment sites NFNPA, Hampshire County Council Existing employment sites lost due to the implementation of permitted development rights, eg change of use from office to residential - NFNPA, Hampshire County Council OBJECTIVE 7: Encourage land management that sustains the special qualities of the National Park.
-Policies: SP48, DP49, DP50, DP5 1, DP52, DP53 Applications permitted for agricultural and forestry buildings - NFNPA Applications permitted for recreational horsekeeping and associated development - NFNPA Numbers of practising commoners and stock - Verderers of the New Forest
+Policies: SP42, SP43, DP44, DP45 5 Type and location of new employment land available (business use classes B1 to B8) No net loss of employment sites NFNPA, Hampshire County Council Existing employment sites lost due to the implementation of permitted development rights, e.g. change of use from office to residential - NFNPA, Hampshire County Council OBJECTIVE 7: Encourage land management that sustains the special qualities of the National Park.

+Policies: SP48, DP49, DP50, DP51, DP52, DP53

-OBJECTIVE 8: Support development which encourages sustainable tourism and recreation, and provides opportunities for enjoying the Park's special qualities.
-Policies: SP46, DP47 Planning applications for new or improved visitor facilities and accommodation To ensure the four defined villages remain the focus for visitor facilities and accommodation NFNPA OBJECTIVE 9: Reduce the impacts of traffic on the special qualities of the National Park and support a range of sustainable transport alternatives within the Park.
-Policies: SP54; SP55 Level of road traffic in the Forest, especially on A31 - Department for Transport daily flow statistics; Hampshire County Council Animal accidents involving commoners' stock within the National Park - Verderers of the New Forest Enhancements to public rights of way Increase / improve footpaths, cycleways and bridleways Hampshire County Council, Wiltshire Council Numbers of people using the New Forest Tour Bus and Beach Bus Year on year increase NFNPA
+Applications permitted for agricultural and forestry buildings - NFNPA Applications permitted for recreational horsekeeping and associated development - NFNPA Numbers of practising commoners and stock - Verderers of the New Forest OBJECTIVE 8: Support development which encourages sustainable tourism and recreation, and provides opportunities for enjoying the Park's special qualities.
+Policies: SP46, DP47 Planning applications for new or improved visitor facilities and accommodation To ensure the four defined villages remain the focus for visitor facilities and accommodation NFNPA OBJECTIVE 9: Reduce the impa acts of traffic on the special of ualities of the National Park and support a range of sus Park and support a range of sus Policies: SP54; SP55 Policies: SP54; SP55 Level of road traffic in the Forest, tainable transport alternatives Department for Transport daily flow statistics; Hampshire Policies: SP54; SP55 Level of road traffic in the Forest, especially on A31 Animal accidents involving commoners' stock within the tainable transport alternatives Department for Transport daily flow statistics; Hampshire County Council Verderers of the New